 Getting outdoors can help prevent the common ‘winter blues’ or the more serious seasonal affective disorder (SAD).
 SAD is thought to be a biochemical result of a lack of daylight, causing reduced production of serotonin, the ‘happy hormone’.

-If you’re working from home at the moment and you see the sun come out, try and move your workstation to the backyard or balcony if you have one to soak up the rays.
+If you’re working from home and you see the sun come out, try and move your workstation to the backyard or balcony if you have one to soak up the rays.

 It’s natural to retreat to the comfort of your own home in winter – who doesn’t like curling up with multiple layers of clothing, warm food and Netflix?

-As we continue to adjust to the changing restrictions and spend most of our time at home or indoors, staying connected with friends and family is increasingly important.
+As we continue to adjust to the changing restrictions and spend a lot of our time at home or indoors, staying connected with friends and family is increasingly important.
 With the abundance of technology, there is no shortage of ways to stay connected!
-Whether you prefer to keep it old school and chat on the phone, or whether you’re up for a little virtual trivia session, staying connected has never been easier.
+Whether you prefer to keep it old school and catch up or chat on the phone, or whether you’re up for a little virtual trivia session, staying connected has never been easier.

 I have found the best way is to tee-up a time for your group to lock in.
 That way it’s easier for everyone to balance with their ‘new normal’, and lock into their schedules.
 If you have family in different time zones, try and lock a time in on the weekend, as it’s easier to account for the difference without missing out on your sleep.